flora-five/ansible-role-cloudwatchagent/README.md

         measurement:
           - name: mem_used_percent
 ```
 The CloudWatch Agent configuration.
 This YAML map will be converted to JSON and printed to the amazon-cloudwatch-agent.json file in `cwa_config_dir`.
 See [CloudWatch agent configuration documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-Configuration-File-Details.html) for details of all configuration options.
+If this map is empty, then the amazon-cloudwatch-agent.json file in `cwa_config_dir` is not created.

 Dependencies
 ------------